louiseiyengar/treehouse-unit-10/README.md

 For this project, I created a React client for a school database.
 The database is accessed through REST api calls made using JavaScript's fetch method.
 The API uses the Express Web Application Framework, the Sequelize ORM, and a SQLite database.

-Information about the clent project:
+Information about the client project:
 * The home screen shows boxes with the titles of all courses.
 A user can click on the box to view the courses's details screen.
 * There is a sign up screen where a user can sign up to gain permission to create, update, and delete courses.
 * There is a sign in screen to authenticate users who have previously signed up.